spide-r/ViridianLibrary/content/_index.md

 # Top of Mind

 - Consolidating the various online services I use
-- Determining the effort required to fully migrate to Linux
+- Learning and applying IaC concepts
-- Learning and applying IAC concepts
+- Rebooting after the holiday season